mitmedialab/LegalHackers/README.md

 * More info here:  http://law.mit.edu/blog/computation-law-and-net

+## "CoreID" Individual Digital Identity and Personal Data

+The CoreID research project is exploring business, legal and technical dimensions raised by providing individuals a digital "Core Identity" of their own.
+This project has rapidly prototyped a blockchain enabled individual identity and digital signature open source application.
+This prototype will be used for testing the capabilities and suitability of decentralized blockchain public infrastructure to provide individual identity services for any person on the web.

+* More on the research project (including links to code demo videos and Legal Hacker meetup sessions on extending this topic): https://law.mit.edu/blog/core-identity-blockchain-project
+* GitHub Repository of JOSE Based Prototype: https://github.com/mitmedialab/TrustCoreID and GitHub Pages URL: https://mitmedialab.github.io/TrustCoreID
+* GitHub Repository of BitCoin Core Library based Prototype: https://github.com/alexfigtree/CoreID/
+* Native American Digital Sovereign Identity scenario: https://github.com/mitmedialab/DigitalIdentitySessions/wiki/Topic-Page-for-Native-American-Digital-Identity

 ## Blockchain-Backed Digital Signature Mock Trial

 There will be a mock trial this fall at some point exploring practical admissibility and enforceability aspects of cryptographic digital signatures, attestations and "verified claims" executed with the public/private key pairs associated with a person's blockchain address and hence ensuring a digital signature on any electronic contract or other record can be publicly verifiable by reference to information accessible via a public blockchain to any person, any time.
-We are doing a walk-through this Wednesday evening.
+This mock trial uses the CoreID prototype code.
+Massachusetts Legal hackers is doing a walk-through on July 12th.

 * More on the Mock Trial here: https://mocktrial.github.io/BlockchainDigitalSignatures-2017
-* More on the underlying research project here: https://law.mit.edu/blog/core-identity-blockchain-project

 ## Digital Identity and Law Lightning Talks and Unconference